NSW Southern Highlands – a Beginner’s Guide

 Driving routes to the Southern Highlands

-From Sydney, you can approach the highlands via the M5 Motorway and Hume Highway or the M1 along the coast and then the Macquarie Pass to Robertson.
+You can approach the highlands from Sydney via the M5 Motorway and Hume Highway or the M1 along the coast and then the Macquarie Pass to Robertson.

-• The Hume Highway is the best choice if you are planning to visit Mittagong, Bowral or Berrima.
+• If you are planning to visit Mittagong, Bowral or Berrima, the Hume Highway is the best choice.

-• To visit The Southern Highlands’s waterfalls and towns of Roberton or Kangaroo Valley, take the M1 and Macquarie Pass or Jamberoo Mountain Road.
+• To visit the waterfalls and towns of Roberton or Kangaroo Valley in The Southern Highlands, take the M1 and Macquarie Pass or Jamberoo Mountain Road.

-The area is well suited to a loop trip, so return the opposite way if you plan to visit most towns during your stay.
+The area is well suited to a loop trip, so if you plan to visit most towns during your stay, return the opposite way.

 Southern Highlands Train Services